ropenscilabs/statistical-software/README.md

     code development, or might it be better to encourage direct engagement of reviewers with ongoing code development?

-  - Who should be in the pool of software reviewers and editors?
+  - Who should be in the pool of software reviewers and editors, and how might be find and cultivate such a pool?

 ## Current Models